 In the 18th century, Austrian princess Marie Antoinette (Kirsten Dunst, Interview with the Vampire) marries the French dauphin Louis XVI (Jason Schwartzman, The Grand Budapest Hotel).
-Although they don’t get along at first, the royal couple eventually develop genuine affection for each other.
+Although they don’t get along at first, the royal couple eventually develops genuine affection for each other.
 Everything goes well until pesty revolutionaries decide to spoil all the fun.

 Reaction & Thoughts:

 Sofia Coppola’s Marie Antoinette is not for people who demand accuracy above all.
 If you can’t stand the modernization of historical characters and real-life events you need to run far away from this movie.

-According the writer-director Coppola, the French Queen was a trust-fund-baby who turned the Palace of Versailles into a frat house.
-And she partied hard while listening to some of the best 1980s songs.
+According to writer-director Coppola, the French Queen was a trust-fund-baby who turned the Palace of Versailles into a frat house.
+And she partied hard while listening to some of great pop songs.
 The look is classic 18th century, but the dialogue and attitudes are pure Millennial — it all works somehow in the end.

-It’s perhaps one of those films that you are either going to love or hate.
+This is perhaps one of those films that you are either going to love or hate.
 I’m speaking from personal experience.
-For example, I really detested Baz Luhrmann’s The Great Gatsby, a film that uses a similar approach; F. Scott Fitzgerald’s Jazz Age Era drama was bathed in hip-hop angst.
+For example, I really detested Baz Luhrmann’s The Great Gatsby, a film that uses a similar approach — F. Scott Fitzgerald’s Jazz Age Era drama was bathed in hip-hop angst.
 I found the modern touches distracting and annoying.